richelbilderbeek/bevy_tdd_book/docs/chapters/add_player_sprite.md

 Of the 3D `Transform` (with a z coordinate of zero), we return the x and y coordinate of the translation.

-## 2.4.8.
-Fifth test: a player has a size
+## 2.4.8. :red_circle: Fifth test: a player has a size

 Now we can work with a player's position, we do the same for a player's size: